solita/solita.github.com/_posts/2015-08-11-swift-ly-moving-forward.md

 excerpt: Apple's Swift language is getting ready for prime time.
 ---

-With iOS and Android sharing most of the smartphone market share (and Windows Phone relegated to marginal status with a few other players) there is ever less incentive to create cross-platform applications.
+With iOS and Android sharing most of the smartphone market (and Windows Phone relegated to marginal status with a few other players) there is ever less incentive to create cross-platform applications.
 Rather, it is better to pick a lead platform and do your first implementation on that to collect feedback.
 The best features can then